gunerkaanalkim/lonely-dolphin/README.md

 ```

 ### Search

 To get statictic information according to your metric, send the sample request body to the URL

 Your date format should be yyyy-MM-dd'T'HH-mm-ss

 #### Request URL

 ```
 [POST] /weather-forecast?sensor=1&metrics=HUMIDITY&metrics=TEMPERATURE&statistic=MIN&from=2022-10-21T23%3A19%3A31&to=2022-10-22T23%3A20%3A11
 ```

 ### Response Body

 ```
 {
   "HUMIDITY": 10,
   "TEMPERATURE": 10
 }
 ```

+## Codebase at a glance
+* ControllerAdvise is used for global exception handling
+* Strategy Patter was applied to calculate according to metrics.
+* Multi-stage Dockerfile was used to compile the project.
+* Integration and Unit Tests were implemented where necessary

 ## Contact

 Guner Kaan Alkim - [@github](https://github.com/gunerkaanalkim)